 Review and Reflection: ACS NSQIP July 2019 Semiannual Report (SAR)

-The American College of Surgeons National Surgical Quality Improvement Program (ACS NSQIP®) July 2019 Semiannual Report (SAR) Review and Reflection activity will give all ACS NSQIP Adult surgeon champions (SCs) the opportunity to collect continuing medical education (CME) credits for the review, reflection, and learning of the July 2019 SAR.
-This is a chance for the ACS to add a CME component to the benefits for SCs.
+The American College of Surgeons National Surgical Quality Improvement Program (ACS NSQIP®) July 2019 Semiannual Report (SAR) Review and Reflection activity will give all ACS NSQIP Adult Surgeon Champions (SCs) the opportunity to collect continuing medical education (CME) credits for the review, reflection, and learning of the July 2019 SAR.

 - We are offering up to 4 CME credits for the review, reflection, and learning with the July 2019 SAR.